goinvo/goinvo.com-2018-old-features/README.md

 ### Codeship

-Codeship now handles deployment to Amazon S3.
+Codeship now handles deployment to Amazon S3 for the live site.
 Any push to `master` branch will automatically build and sync to the `www.goinvo.com` bucket on s3.
-Any push to `staging` branch will automatically build and sync to the `staging.goinvo.com` bucket.

 If you for some reason need to sync manually (Codeship runs out of builds for the month or isn't working), you can still use the s3_sync gem as described below.
 The appropriate s3 bucket can be targeted with the `s3_bucket` variable in `config.rb`.

+Codeship does not sync to `stage.goinvo.com`.
+That must be done manually.

 ### AWS Setup